deployphp/docs/getting-started.md

 ✔ Ok
 ```

-Now lets create some task which will run commands on a remote host.
+Now let's create a task which will run commands on a remote host.
 For that we must configure deployer.
 Your newly created `deploy.php` file should contain a `host` declaration like this:

 ```php